kubewarden/docs/docs/operator-manual/airgap/02-install.md

 # Air gap installation

-This guide will show you how to install Kubewarden in air gap environments.
-In an air gap installation of Kubewarden, you will need a private OCI registry that is located somewhere accessible by your kubernetes cluster.
-Kubewarden Policies are WebAssembly modules, therefore they can be stored inside of an OCI compliant registry as OCI artifacts.
+This guide will show you how to install Kubewarden in air-gapped environments.
+In an air-gapped installation of Kubewarden, you will need a private OCI registry accessible by your Kubernetes cluster.
+Kubewarden Policies are WebAssembly modules; therefore, they can be stored inside an OCI-compliant registry as OCI artifacts.
 You need to add Kubewarden's images and policies to this OCI registry.
 Let's see how to do that.

 ## Save container images in your workstation

 1. Download `kubewarden-images.txt` from the Kubewarden [release page](https://github.com/kubewarden/helm-charts/releases/).
-Alternatively, you can find `imagelist.txt` and `policylist.txt` files shipped inside the helm charts, that contain the used container images and policy wasm modules respectively.
+Alternatively, the `imagelist.txt` and `policylist.txt` files are shipped inside the helm charts containing the used container images and policy wasm modules, respectively.
 :::note
 Optionally, you can verify the signatures of the [helm charts](../../security/verifying-kubewarden#helm-charts) and [container images](../../security/verifying-kubewarden#container-images)
 :::